MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/3d-modeling.md

 # Working with 3D models

-If you’re developing applications in mixed reality, to run on the [HoloLens](https://www.microsoft.com/en-us/hololens) or immersive headsets such as the [HP Reverb 2](https://www.hp.com/us-en/vr/reverb-g2-vr-headset.html), you’ll need to include 3D holographic models in your app for it to be rich in content.
+If you’re developing applications in mixed reality to run on the [HoloLens](https://www.microsoft.com/en-us/hololens) or immersive headsets such as the [HP Reverb 2](https://www.hp.com/us-en/vr/reverb-g2-vr-headset.html), you’ll need to include 3D holographic models in your app for it to be rich in content.
 Thankfully, you don’t have to be a 3D artist, or have one on your team, to assemble the assets you need to realize your vision.
 There are many ways to obtain pre-made models free, or at a reasonable cost, which we'll introduce here.
 We’ll also discuss how you can get started on creating your own 3D models.

 ## Optimize and convert 3D models